Subsampling Confidence Bound for Persistent Diagram via Time-delay Embedding: Abstract

 \section{Abstract}

 Time-delay embedding is a fundamental technique in Topological Data Analysis (TDA) for reconstructing the phase space dynamics of time-series data.
-While persistent homology effectively identifies topological features, such as cycles associated with periodicity, a rigorous statistical framework for quantifying the uncertainty of these features has been lacking in this context.
-In this paper, we propose a subsampling-based method to construct confidence sets for persistence diagrams derived from time-delay embeddings.
-We establish finite-sample guarantees for the validity of these confidence bounds under regularity conditions—specifically for $C^{1,1}$ functions with positive reach—and prove their asymptotic convergence as the embedding dimension tends to infinity.
-This framework provides a principled statistical test for periodicity, enabling the distinction between true periodic signals and non-periodic approximations.
-Simulation studies demonstrate that our method achieves detection performance comparable to the Generalized Lomb-Scargle periodogram on periodic data while exhibiting superior robustness in distinguishing non-periodic signals with time-varying frequencies, such as chirp signals.
+Persistent homology effectively identifies global topological features, such as loops associated with periodicity.
+Nevertheless, a statistically rigorous way to quantify uncertainty in the resulting topological features has remained underdeveloped --- a problem that we aim to challenge.
+First, we analyze the topological characterization of time-delay embeddings under both periodic and non-periodic conditions.
+Precisely, the embedded trajectory is homotopy equivalent to a circle ($S^1$) for periodic signals and is contractible for non-periodic ones.
+We also prove that the reach of the sliding window embedding is lower-bounded, ensuring stable persistence features.
+Next, we propose a subsampling-based method to construct confidence bounds for persistence diagrams derived from time-delay embeddings.
+Specifically, we derive confidence bounds with asymptotic guarantees, under the assumption that the support satisfies standard manifold regularity.
+Integrating the results, we propose a statistical testing framework to determine the periodicity of the underlying sampling function.
+This framework provides a principled statistical test for periodicity with asymptotically controlled type I and type II error rates.
+Simulation studies demonstrate that our method achieves detection performance comparable to the Generalized Lomb-Scargle Periodogram on periodic data while exhibiting superior robustness in distinguishing non-periodic signals with time-varying frequencies, such as chirp signals.
+Finally, it successfully captured the periodicity when applied to the BIDMC dataset.